 - The domestic abuse may impact negatively on an adult victim's parenting capacity;

 - Children may be drawn into the violence and themselves become victims of physical abuse.

-For children living in situations of domestic violence and abuse, the effects may result in behavioural issues, absence from school, difficulties concentrating, lower school achievement, ill health, bullying, substance misuse, self-harm, running away, anti-social behaviour and physical injury.
+For children living in situations of domestic abuse, the effects may result in behavioural issues, absence from school, difficulties concentrating, lower school achievement, ill health, bullying, substance misuse, self-harm, running away, anti-social behaviour and physical injury.

-During pregnancy, domestic violence and abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
-In almost a third of cases, domestic violence and abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
+During pregnancy, domestic abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
+In almost a third of cases, domestic abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
 The mother may be prevented from seeking or receiving anti-natal care or post-natal care.
 In addition if the mother is being abused this can affect her attachment to her child, more so if the pregnancy is a result of rape by her partner.

 Increasingly young people are entering into relationships which are abusive themselves.
 If the abuse is not overtly physical or sexual, then it can be hard for them to recognise the signs that they are in an unhealthy relationship or recognise the risks.
 It is important to also consider the impact of social media in relationship abuse in young people.

-Professionals who are in contact with adults who are threatening or abusive to them need to be alert to the potential that these individuals may be abusive in their personal relationships and assess whether domestic violence and abuse is occurring within the family.
+Professionals who are in contact with adults who are threatening or abusive to them need to be alert to the potential that these individuals may be abusive in their personal relationships and assess whether domestic abuse is occurring within the family.